ThePotatoChronicler/YtDownloader/README.md

 to compile on different operating systems or architectures.

 ## Dependencies
+There are a few dependencies and there are three ways to download them:
+- Manually
-There are a few dependencies, there are three ways to download them, manually, or using the convenient download.sh posix script, which uses curl or wget to fetch the sources and tar to decompress them (GNU tar specifically, but it should work with most other implementations, with busybox being an outlier and possibly not working).
+- Using the convenient download.sh posix script, which uses curl or wget to fetch the sources and tar to decompress them (GNU tar specifically, but it should work with most other implementations, with busybox being an outlier and possibly not working).

-The third way is built directly into zig build, but that way is unstable and may result in panics and a corrupted download, use with caution.
+- Built directly into `build.zig`, but that way is unstable and may result in panics and a corrupted download, use with caution.

 After obtaining dependencies, simply running `zig build` should be enough to build.